rebase-inc/java-parser/README.md

 In Java, it's known as the 'compilation unit'.
 In Clojure, it's known as a goddamn 'file' (because Clojure isn't so pretentious).

+The problem becomes more complex with languages with preprocessors such as C/C++.
+We should not treat a .c file as if it is a translation unit, because that supposes it has been preprocessed.

+But we can't simply preprocess the files ourselves, unless we have high-level knowledge about the layout of the files, in particular header files and libraries.

-There's a good reason why this is so, but for our problem, we only parse files coming from Git commit.
+We only parse files coming from Git commit.

 1. Open in the *Parser.java file
 2. Search for 'ruleNames' array of Strings.